jocaron27/threejs-tutorial/README.md

 ```
 GET
-- all instructors by campus
+- all instructors by campus (i.e. "/api/instructors")
 - all students by campus
 - all students by cohort
 - all students by instructor